urban-flows/thingsboard-vm/README.md

 1. Clone this repository
 2. Go into that directory: `cd ./thingsboard-vm`
-3. Create a secret license file: `echo "export TB_LICENSE_SECRET=YOUR_LICENSE_SECRET_HERE" > thingsboard_license.conf` and insert the license key in that file.
+3. Run the script as an administrator: `sudo sh install.sh`
-4. Run the script as an administrator: `sudo sh install.sh`
+4. Configure the license key and secrets

 ## Verify